codedthemes/datta-able-free-react-admin-template/README.md

 ## RoadMap

-We are continuously working in Datta Able Project and going to make it a awesome dashboard template via your support.
-Give us the ideas, suggestion for include more components, pages, plugins.
-Few of future release pages are
+We are continuously working on Datta Able Project and with your support will continue to deliver an awesome product.
+Please feel free to share your ideas and suggestions for more components, pages or plugins with us.
+Some future plans include:

 #### Layouts
  - Horizontal version